 Related guides

-Once you know what you have, these pages explain the rest of the process: how we value gold, XRF testing explained, postage and insurance, and what happens if I decline the offer.
+Once you know what you have, these pages explain the rest of the process: how we value gold, XRF testing explained, postage and cover, and what happens if I decline the offer.
 Ready to sell?
 See sell gold by post UK, sell scrap gold or what we buy.

 Common questions